 What we don’t: No load lifters, water bottle storage, or exterior compression straps.

 What’s not to like with the Cotopaxi Allpa?
 While the 35-liter variation here is nicely sized for long weekend trips or shorter getaways abroad, it’s smaller than competitors like the Peak Design Travel Backpack, Osprey Sojourn Porter 46, and many other carry-on-friendly designs below (Cotopaxi does sell a larger 42L version for $250 that still meets most airline requirements).
 Further, while overall carrying comfort is good, there are no load-lifter straps to bring the pack closer to your body.
 Additionally, the interior pockets are a little awkwardly sized, and the lack of external compression straps makes it hard to secure bulkier loads.
-A final omission is water bottle storage, although it’s not a critical feature for most and does little to dampen our enthusiasm for an otherwise well-rounded and great-looking bag.
+But in all reality, these are small complaints that do little to dampen our enthusiasm for an otherwise well-rounded and great-looking bag.
 And for those looking to check their luggage, the Allpa roller bags are equally tough and user-friendly.

 See the Cotopaxi Allpa 35L